Griffith College Dublin: Graduations

 The college graduation ceremonies take place over two days each November in the Conference Centre.
 In previous years the ceremony took place in Royal Hospital Kilmainham in 2004 and 2005, and St. Patrick's Cathedral, Dublin the year before that.

 In attendance are graduates with their families and friends, representatives of Validation Bodies, as well as political and diplomatic dignitaries.
 Griffith college also presents a Distinguished Fellowship Award, which has been conferred on figures including John Hume, Joe Schmidt and Seamus Heaney.

 Honorary Awards

 Griffith College annually presents honorary awards, such as the Distinguished Fellowship or Distinguished Graduate Awards, to individuals who have made significant contributions nationally or internationally.
-Recent honorees include:
+Recent honourees include:

-Michael Noonan (2024): Former Minister for Finance and leader of Fine Gael, honoured for his public service and stewardship of Ireland’s economy during challenging post‑crisis years.

-Adam Harris (2024): Founder and CEO of the autism advocacy organisation AsIAm, recognised for his role in raising national awareness and shaping inclusive policy for autism in Ireland.

-Zara King (2024): Virgin Media Southern News Correspondent, awarded for outstanding contributions to news reporting in Ireland, particularly during the COVID‑19 pandemic.
+Joe Duffy (2025): Retired radio and TV broadcaster, honoured in recognition of his outstanding contribution to Irish public service broadcasting.

+Rachael Blackmore (2025): Grand National and Cheltenham Gold Cup–winning jockey, honoured in recognition of her outstanding contribution to Irish sport.

+Peter O’Mahony (2025): Former Munster and Ireland rugby captain, honoured in recognition of his outstanding contribution to Irish sport.

+To view previous award winners, visit the Griffith College Honorary Awards page.